 At the height of what could have been a brutal civil war, the Governor was assassinated by agents unknown, without his corrupt leadership the upper classes faltered and the Serfs led by ‘Saint’ Safina have taken control of much of the planets surface.
 The Mechanicus in turn inflamed the situation further by claiming the papers signed by the deceased Governor give them right to mine the Carbon-3 deposits on Butonia.

 By 592.M41 Butonia had fallen into a state of anarchy, the Living Saint having vanished without a trace, and no true governor put in place Butonia had been forgotten by the powers of the Imperium, the rebellion suppressed, its corrupt governing class toppled, and yet, nothing changed: there was no order, no restored control, the Black Ship tithe forgotten, mutants unattended and allowed to grow in size and population… the planet needed leadership.

 In 592.M41, the people, enflamed by a Redemptionist element, rose up to take control themselves, an army of the Faithful overran what few of the corrupt PDF bases remained on the planet, murdering their occupants who had divided the small world up into their own feudal domains.
-When the last of the petty Warlords of Butonia fell, the Faithful spread out, seized by Redemptionist dialogue they scoured the world clean of Mutant and Witch.
-It was only now, as the flames licked the skies of Butonia that the Imperium took notice of the situation on the world, as an army of the Faithful waited on its surface, staring at the stars awaiting promised deliverance and service to Him on Terra.
+When the last of the petty Warlords of Butonia fell, the Faithful spread out, seized by Redemptionist dialogue they attempted to scour the world clean.